How to turn a Pass in to a Distinction in your Trinity graded music exam

 26 July 2017

-It’s Sunday 10th September.
-It’s your Note Race exam day.
+It’s exam day.
 This is it.
-After 9 weeks’ practice on your new instrument you are going to be put to the test to see how much you have learnt.
+After weeks of practice on your students are going to be put to the test to see how much you have learnt.

-So how did you do?
-Did you play what the examiner wanted to hear?
-Did you earn that extra mark that could mean the difference between a Merit and a Distinction?
+Have you ever spent an exam day wondering how your students performed?
+Did they play what the examiner wanted to hear?
+Did they earn that extra mark that could make the difference between a Merit and a Distinction?

-Having a good understanding of what the examiner will be assessing in your graded music exam helps focus your practice and sets you up for a great performance on exam day.
+Having a good understanding of what the examiner will be assessing in Trinity's graded music exam helps to focus practice and sets your students up for a great performance on exam day.

-Let me breakdown for you how your Trinity graded music exam is structured, what the examiner will be looking for during your performance and how the marks are calculated.
+So, lets breakdown how your Trinity graded music exam is structured and explore what the examiner will be looking for during your performance and how the marks are calculated.

 Skip to Rock & Pop